0

 Visiting fans arrive by coach

-Photo © Bill Stephenson, all rights reserved.
+Photo © Bill Stephenson / BCA.
+All rights reserved.

 Promotion

 Sheffield United enjoyed a memorable campaign in 1989–90 under the management of Dave “Harry” Bassett, a figure renowned for his no-nonsense style and ability to get the best out of working-class clubs.
-The Blades finished second in the Second Division (now the EFL Championship), earning automatic promotion to the First Division — the top tier of English football at the time, which would later evolve into the Premier League.
+The Blades finished second in the Second Division (now the EFL Championship), earning automatic promotion to the First Division, the top tier of English football at the time, which would later evolve into the Premier League.
 The achievement not only marked a turning point for the club after years outside the top flight, but also reignited pride and passion among United supporters across the city.

 Blades fans watching Sheffield United v Newcastle United, 1990

-Photo © Bill Stephenson, all rights reserved.
+Photo © Bill Stephenson / BCA.
+All rights reserved.

 United